 My friend, are you a joy or sorrow to your parents?
-If a sorrow, the problem is not with your parents; the problem is with you!
-A child, whether an adolescent or an adult, is commanded to honor his or her parents…a command that promises a long prosperous life.
+If you are a sorrow, the problem is not with your parents but with you!
+A child, whether an adolescent or an adult, is commanded to honor their parents…a command that promises a long prosperous life.
 You cannot change your parents, but you can change your attitude!

 Copyright 2014 – Travis D. Smith